s54a/projectinit/Readme.md

 # @s54a/init

-I built this project cause I was didn't wanted to create templates times while starting a new project.
+I built this project cause I was creating templates while starting a new project & I thought there must be a better way to do this

 ## Folder Structure